MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-425-Medicare-Shared-Savings-Program/subpart-A-General-Provisions/section-425.20.md

 *Antitrust Agency* means the Department of Justice or Federal Trade Commission.

 *Assignable beneficiary* means a Medicare fee-for-service beneficiary who receives at least one primary care service with a date of service during a specified 12-month assignment window from a Medicare-enrolled physician who is a primary care physician or who has one of the specialty designations included in § 425.402(c).
+For performance year 2025 and subsequent performance years, a Medicare fee-for-service beneficiary who does not meet this requirement but who meets both of the following criteria will also be considered an assignable beneficiary—

+(1) Receives at least one primary care service with a date of service during a specified 24-month expanded window for assignment from a Medicare-enrolled physician who is a primary care physician or who has one of the specialty designations included in § 425.402(c).

+(2) Receives at least one primary care service with a date of service during a specified 12-month assignment window from a Medicare-enrolled practitioner who is one of the following:

+(i) A physician assistant (as defined at § 410.74(a)(2) of this chapter).

+(ii) A nurse practitioner (as defined at § 410.75(b) of this chapter).

+(iii) A clinical nurse specialist (as defined at § 410.76(b) of this chapter).

 *Assignment* means the operational process by which CMS determines whether a beneficiary has chosen to receive a sufficient level of the requisite primary care services from ACO professionals so that the ACO may be appropriately designated as exercising basic responsibility for that beneficiary's care during a given benchmark or performance year.

-*Assignment window* means the 12-month period used to assign beneficiaries to an ACO.
+*Assignment window* means the 12-month period used to assign beneficiaries to an ACO, or to identify assignable beneficiaries, or both.

 *At-risk beneficiary* means, but is not limited to, a beneficiary who—